MAHGIC: A Model Adapter for the Halo-Galaxy Inter-Connection: Summary and Discussion

 The reliability, accuracy and flexibility of \specialname[MAHGIC] in recovering galaxy statistical quantities indicate that it can be used to make mocking copies of hydrodynamic simulations into DMO simulations with larger volumes.
 The copied galaxy population shares the same halo-galaxy interconnection with the training hydrodynamic simulation, while the larger sample provided by the DMO simulation provides a fairer representation of the galaxy population expected from the physical processes assumed in the hydrodynamic simulation.
 Therefore, \specialname[MAHGIC] provides an adapter to link these two types of simulations and to combine their individual advantages.

 The general framework provided by \specialname[MAHGIC] can be extended to another type of applications that use observational data as constraints.
 In this case, the PCA templates of SFH trained from hydrodynamic simulations can still be used to reduce the complexity of the model, as long as the templates reflect the real star formation modes in the universe.
 Other parts of the pipeline can be adjusted accordingly to the observational data.
 For example, if the SFH cannot be obtained reliably from the observation, the corresponding variables, $\tilde{\bfrm[x]}_*$, in the representation layer of galaxies, will become latent variables.
-The regressor, $\mathbb{R}$, can also be adjusted to a differentiable form, such as that of polynomials or neural networks, which allows the optimization to be made by a gradient-based method, such as the back-propagation algorithm \citep[e.g.,][]{rumelhartLearningRepresentationsBackpropagating1986}.
-Other optimization methods specific to models with latent variables, such as the expectation-maximization (EM) algorithm, the more general variational inference algorithm, and the sampling method for Bayesian networks, may also be used to optimize the model \citep[e.g.,][]{bishopPatternRecognitionMachine2006}.
+The regressor, $\mathbb{R}$, can also be adjusted to a differentiable form, such as that of polynomials or neural networks, which allows the optimization to be made by a gradient-based method, such as the back-propagation algorithm \citep[e.g.,][]{rumelhartLearningRepresentationsBackpropagating1986}. {\revisestyle Some optimization methods that do not require gradient computation may also be useful, such as the particle swarm method used by \cite{mosterGalaxyNetConnectingGalaxies2020} in the optimization of a network-based model.} {\revisestyle Other optimization methods specific to models with latent variables, such as the expectation-maximization (EM) algorithm, the more general variational inference algorithm, and the sampling method for Bayesian networks \citep[e.g.,][]{bishopPatternRecognitionMachine2006, luBayesianApproachSemianalytic2011, luBayesianInferenceGalaxy2012,behrooziUniverseMachineCorrelationGalaxy2019a} }, may also be used to optimize the model.
 We will come back to this when we apply the model to observational data.